Joint Ventures 2024 Comparisons

 • agreements required to transfer either participant’s assets relevant to the joint business into the JV entity.

 Regardless of the structure adopted, management of the JV will typically be delegated to a management board or committee, which may be comprised of senior officers and employees of the participants, as well as any specialists appointed specifically for the JV.
-The powers and decision-making process of the board/committee should be negotiated and clearly set in the relevant agreement(s) (shareholder agreement, partnership agreement or joint-venture agreement).
+JVs involving natural resource projects will typically appoint one of the JV partners as the operator of the projects that are subject to the JV.
+The powers and decision-making process of the board/committee and the operator, if applicable, should be negotiated and clearly set in the relevant agreement(s) (shareholder agreement, partnership agreement or joint venture agreement).
 The parties may wish to retain powers in respect of material decision-making (as discussed further below).
 Decision-making as between the parties will typically be decided in the formation documents of the JV, with the decision-making powers of the parties often weighted depending on the respective investments or other contributions of the parties.

-Minority parties may wish to negotiate individual protections in respect of decision-making, such as the requirement of a super-majority or unanimous approval for certain types of decisions, or the negotiation of put or tag-along rights which may be triggered where certain decisions are taken.
+Minority parties may wish to negotiate individual protections in respect of decision-making, such as the requirement of a super-majority or unanimous approval for certain types of decisions, or the negotiation of put or tag-along rights which may be triggered where certain decisions are taken as well as specific information and access rights.
 Conversely, majority parties may negotiate drag-along rights and any party may seek to obtain rights of first offer or refusal.
-Such rights will dictate decision-making with regards to ownership of the JV, as well as providing stability and predictability to the parties in the event of disputes.
+Such rights will dictate decision-making with regards to ownership of the JV, as well as providing stability and predictability to the parties in the event of disputes or upon the occurrence of certain transactions or circumstances.

 Where a corporate JV entity is established, under the statutes of most provinces in Canada, shares may only be issued in exchange for the cash or non-cash assets, or for services already provided.
 Shares may not be issued in exchange for future or unperformed services.

 The parties may negotiate pre-emptive or veto rights at the outset of the JV which they may choose to exercise prior to any future rounds of funding.
 Such rights would likely be set out in the JV agreement, shareholders’ agreement or partnership agreement as applicable.
-Additionally, the participants may wish at the outset to make provisions for the possibility of publicly listing the JV on a stock exchange as a means of raising capital.
+Additionally, the participants may wish at the outset to make provisions for the possibility of accessing the public equity or debt markets as a means of raising capital and for going-pubic transactions.

 Unincorporated joint ventures are generally not used where debt financing is expected to be obtained at the project or JV entity-level.